simdutf/simdutf-vcpkg/README.md

 [![Windows-CI](https://github.com/simdutf/simdutf-vcpkg/actions/workflows/ci.yml/badge.svg)](https://github.com/simdutf/simdutf-vcpkg/actions/workflows/ci.yml)

-This project builds a simple executable that depends on simdutf, under Windows.
+This project builds a simple executable that depends on simdutf, under Windows and Linux.

 After installing vcpkg and installing simdutf through it (e.g., `vcpkg install simdutf:x64-windows` or `vcpkg install simdutf`), you can build with CMake using a couple of command lines.